taeram/spasm/README.md

 Spasm is a spam management tool for [Mailgun](http://mailgun.com).

-Spasm will intercept forwarded SPAM from Mailgun, allowing you to preview and delete the SPAM messages.
+Spasm receives POSTed SPAM from Mailgun, allowing you to preview and delete the SPAM messages without requiring the SPAM to be emailed, thus protecting the email reputation of your domain.

 Spasm also provides a wrapper around the Mailgun Routes API, allowing you to blacklist email addresses by adding new Mailgun routes.